Life-Letters/mocha-factory-example/README.md

 ## Unit, Classes, React Components

 These tests are in the test/Unit folder.
 They are a mix of Class/Function/Component level tests.
+Please note you must import the scss files in your tests.

 [Enzyme api docs](http://airbnb.io/enzyme/docs/api/index.html)